fernandoasevedo/Sentence-Compression-for-Portuguese-Language/README.md

 		2. ``data.csv``: It is a tsv file with the data above organized into tokens.
 Each row has a single token with respective label (must be removed or not from the input sentence?) and some linguistic features that were extracted previously.
 	-  ``G1-Pares``: has 7,024 pairs of long and reduced sentences.
 These sentences were alignment based on the approach of [Filippova (2015)](https://www.aclweb.org/anthology/D15-1042/) from 1.008.356 news that were automatically crawled from [G1 news portal](\url{http://www.g1.com.br)

+## How to use it

+### Install

+	virtualenv --python python3 virt_env/
+	source virt_env/bin/activate
+	pip install requirements.txt
+	python -m nltk.downloader punkt

+Please, set the correctly configuration of keras for your machine.

+### To fit the model

+	source virt_env/bin/activate
+	python src/fit.py

+### To predict from a file

+	source virt_env/bin/activate
+	python src/fit.py <path for your file>

+The code assumes one sentece per line

+## To predict with manul input

+	source virt_env/bin/activate
+	python src/fit.py